 I'm Walkin became a #1 hit on the R&B chart by Fats Domino in 1957.
 Others covered the song including Ricky Nelson, Nancy Sinatra and Tom Petty.

 The song hails from the album "Here Stands Fats Domino".

-Whole Lotta Shakin was first recorded by Big Maybelle in 1955, but the 1957 version by Jerry Lee Lewis is the one most people know because he radically changed the vibe.
+Whole Lotta Shakin was first recorded by Big Maybelle in 1955, but the 1957 version by Jerry Lee Lewis is the one most people know best because he radically changed the vibe.

 He said he'd knew it would be a hit when he cut the song at Sun Studios in Feb 1957.
 It hit #3 on Billboard and #1 on the R&B Charts.